yusefmosiah/Choir.chat/docs/plan_tools_checklist.md

 - **Custom Implementations**: Maintain provider-specific implementations for Cohere and providers with inconsistent tool support
 - **Error Handling**: Improve error handling for rate limits, API failures, and service unavailable errors
 - **Fallback Strategy**: Implement provider detection and fallback to direct content integration for models lacking function calling
+- **Search Provider**: Use Brave Search as primary provider with fallback to Tavily and DuckDuckGo
+- **Rate Limiting**: Exponential backoff with retry logic successfully implemented for Brave Search

 ##### Next Steps for Tool Integration